bsalter/AngularTestApp/README.md

 gulp autorun: starts a Node server, automatically runs gulp build when source changes, initiates auto-refresh in the browser when dist changes
 ```
 autorun starts up a Node server, generally accessible by pointing your browser to localhost:8080

+You probably want to just run gulp autorun